 Roy– inevitably– makes the comparison to British colonialism– the most damning thing of which to accuse Indian nationalists.
 I’m not sure that’s right.
 It was after all under the Empire that the princely states had their independent political status respected.

 No, not all of them.
 But up until Independence, nearly 600 of them were separate polities– governed by a bewildering variety of Maharajas, Nizams, Nawabs, Baigs, Chhatrapatis and Khans, recognizing the suzerainety of the British Crown but able to administer particular law.
-And, largely, it worked.
+And, in some ways, it worked.
 Well into the twentieth century.
-It was only after Partition, in 1948, that the process of nation-building proper required the erasure of the political authority of the princes.
+There were other aspects of the Empire of course that were revolting.
+But it was only after Partition, in 1948, that the process of nation-building proper required the complete erasure of the political authority of the princes.

 I attended the National Conservatism Conference, and I’m very sympathetic to very many of its goals and approaches.
 But Kashmir is a reminder that the process of nation-state formation is not a natural playing out of historical forces– or at least not a peaceful one.
 If the nation-state is the telos of political form, if its coming into being is a kind of natural law, it is a remarkably bloody kind.
 Of course, the enacting of natural law can be – has been – bloody.
 It can be, it has been, due to the deliberate agency of rulers seeking to shape polities according to their vision.
 The coercion involved in nation-state building is no argument against it.
 Not all coercion is violence in the sense of violation.